API

 reconciling their versions at the same time).

-This entirely relies on metadata, that is POM or maven-metadata.xml
+This entirely relies on metadata, that is POM or maven-metadata.xml files

-for Maven repositories, and ivy.xml
+for Maven repositories, and ivy.xml files for Ivy repositories.

 If you're fine with all the defaults (cache location, resolution parameters, …), you can just resolve some dependencies with